mwilliams2014/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media.markdown

 or *Delete* the resolution.
 You can also delete multiple resolutions at once.
-Click the checkbox next to each resolution that you want to delete, or click the *All* checkbox at the upper left corner to select all resolutions, and click the X button that appears in the upper right corner to delete the resolutions.
+Click the checkbox next to each resolution that you want to delete, or click the *All* checkbox at the upper left corner to select all resolutions, and click the X button that appears in the upper right corner to delete them.